Interested in becoming a Coroner Investigator?

 This presentation--divided into two parts-- reviews the history and purpose the coroner/medical examiner system, medical terms and definitions, types of asphyxia, case studies, scene photos, and related evidence found on scene and at autopsy.
 The scene photos allows you to examine the scenes allowing you to follow the conclusions of the death scenes.

-This webinar is one of several in our Death Investigation Series.
+This webinar is one of several in our Death Investigation Series and is designed for:

 Terri has been teaching forensic science and criminal justice courses for over 15 years.
 Her education and experience includes business management, science, law enforcement, and forensics.
 She has a MS in Forensic Science (emphasis in Investigations) and loves to teach and educate others in forensic science and criminal justice topics and techniques.
 She is the founder of Forensic Training Unlimited LLC (FTU), which is located in Southern California.
 FTU offers hands-on training, workshops, seminars, and online training courses.